-Therefore, the Commission's draft determination is not to make a draft rule at this time, as a change to the NER could not address a lack of customer protections for off-grid customers and may be invalid due to inconsistencies with the NEL.
+Therefore, the Commission's final determination is not to make a rule at this time, as a change to the NER could not address a lack of customer protections for off-grid customers and may be invalid due to inconsistencies with the NEL.

 A co-ordinated package of changes to a range of laws, rules and state and territory instruments is required to fully address these issues.
-The COAG Energy Council is currently considering these issues and developing solutions through its energy market transformation work program.
+The COAG Energy Council is considering these issues through two working groups: one on harmonising jurisdictional protections for off-grid customers, and one on mechanisms for the transition of customers from grid supply to off-grid supply.
+The Commission has participated in meetings held by these working groups.